cilium/cilium/Documentation/install/upgrade.rst

 Cilium image tag.
 However, *safely* upgrading Cilium may also required changes additional changes to the ``DaemonSet``, ``ConfigMap`` or ``RBAC`` related resources.
-This depends on your current and target Cilium versions, so it is critical to read the specific instructions below referring to your target Cilium version.
+This depends on your current and target Cilium versions, so it is critical to read the :ref:`specific_upgrade` below referring to your target Cilium version.

 In general, the easiest way to ensure you are making all required updates to